lethek/SignalR.Extras.Autofac/README.md

 // Create the container builder. var builder = new ContainerBuilder();

-// Register the LifetimeHub manager which takes care of setting up and destroying builder.RegisterLifetimeHubManager();
+// Register the LifetimeHub manager. builder.RegisterLifetimeHubManager();

 // Register the SignalR hubs.